Therapies

 Yes, Plaquex therapy is often administered intravenously (IV) to deliver the phosphatidylcholine directly into the bloodstream.
 This method is used to help improve blood flow, support the repair of cell membranes, and remove plaque from blood vessels.

-Learn More about Other Plaquex Applications
+Other Plaquex Therapy Applications

 Plaquex Therapy for Liver Damage